Katima Mulilo

 The nearest Namibian town to Katima Mulilo is Rundu, about 500 km away.
-About 40 km east of Katima Mulilo lies the village of Bukalo, where the road to Ngoma branches off that joins Namibia to Botswana.
+About 40 km east of Katima Mulilo lies the village of Bukalo, where the road to Ngoma branches off and joins Namibia to Botswana.

 Economy and infrastructure

-Established and run as a garrison for a long time, Katima Mulilo still shows signs of its military role today.
-In the city centre was the South African Defence Force military base, almost every house had a bomb shelter.
+Established and run as a garrison for a long time, Katima Mulilo still shows signs of its military past.
+In the city centre was the South African Defence Force military base and almost every house had a bomb shelter.
 The town benefited from the military presence in terms of infrastructure and employment, and there are still a number of military bases surrounding the town.

-Since the opening of the Katima Mulilo Bridge in 2004 that spans the Zambezi River and connects the Zambian Copperbelt with the Namibian deep sea harbour at Walvis Bay, Katima Mulilo has become a boom town that attracts significant investment.
-This development has, however, also fanned illegal business activities, and driven the establishment of shanty towns to an extent that endangers social stability.
+Since the opening of the Katima Mulilo Bridge that spans the Zambezi River and connects the Zambian Copperbelt with the Namibian deep sea harbour at Walvis Bay in 2004, Katima Mulilo has become a boom town that attracts significant investment.
+This development has, however, also fanned illegal business activities and driven the establishment of shanty towns to an extent that endangers social stability.

 The town features an Export Processing Zone and the largest open market in Namibia.
 There is an important international electricity inter–link facility, the Caprivi Link Inter–Connector; its inauguration has improved the power supply to the town.
 The Zambezi Waterfront Tourism project is currently under construction.
 The Caprivi Vision, a newspaper from and for the Caprivi, is published in town.

-Since being proclaimed a town on 2 October 1999, development has been steady but Katima Mulilo does not yet compare to more established towns and cities in Namibia.
+Since being proclaimed a town on 2 October 1999, development has been steady, but Katima Mulilo does not yet compare to more established towns and cities in Namibia.
 Few streets are tarred, and there is a lack of street lights and sewerage.
-Many residents use the bushes for lack of toilet facilities, and there have been many outbreaks of diseases such as diarrhea.
+Many residents use the bushes for a lack of toilet facilities, and there have been many outbreaks of diseases such as diarrhea.

 The town has been affected by corruption, financial mismanagement, and infighting between councillors.
-Water supply has been unstable because money is owed to the national water supplier, NamWater.
+The water supply has been unstable because of debt to the national water supplier, NamWater.

 Transport

-Katima Mulilo is the terminal town of the Trans–Caprivi Highway, and the highway together with its extension to Zambia is called the Trans-Caprivi Corridor.
+Katima Mulilo is the terminal town of the Trans–Caprivi Highway, and the highway, together with its extension to Zambia, is called the Trans-Caprivi Corridor.
 The Trans–Caprivi Highway was opened in 1999, and the bridge to Sesheke, and with it the entire Trans-Caprivi Corridor, in 2004.

 Katima Mulilo is not yet connected to the Namibian railway network.
-In October 2007, a proposal was announced for a railway connection between Namibia and Zambia which would pass through the town.
-The line would join Grootfontein to Katima Mulilo then 130 km to Mulobezi with an 80 km upgrade of the line to Livingstone.
+In October 2007, a proposal was announced for a railway connection between Namibia and Zambia, which would pass through the town.
+The line would join Grootfontein to Katima Mulilo, then run for 130 km to Mulobezi with an 80 km upgrade of the line to Livingstone.